bleutyler/dijkstra-om-te-redden/README.md

 TO DO:
 had to redo input re-reading requiremnets.
-SMALL adjustments to be made to analyseren rewrite design in readme checking readme formatting see if lib.config can be used more? clean up repo _pycache_ needs to go
+SMALL adjustments to be made to analyseren clean up repo _pycache_ needs to go